Buttermere and Lorton

 Four miles from Cockermouth and eight miles from Keswick is the village of Lorton.
 The village is split into High Lorton, home to the village shop and church, and Low Lorton, where you will find the local pub.
 High Lorton and Low Lorton were separated in 1158 when High Lorton was given to the priory Church of Carlisle.
 The dividing line of Church Lane still exists today.

 Lorton lies midway down the Lorton Valley, at the foot of the Whinlatter Pass which goes over to the village of Braithwaite.
 The Pass takes you up into Whinlatter Forest, Englands's only mountain forest with an excellent choice of trails for both walking and mountain biking.
-Depending on the time of year live pictures can be seen at the Whinlatter Visitor Centre of the world famous Bassenthwaite ospreys or the red squirrels when the Ospreys have migrated to more sunnier climes.

 The Lorton Vale, one of Lakeland's most peaceful valleys has no shortage of activities.
 With 5 lakes within 6 miles there are opportunities for sailing, canoeing, fishing and lakeside walks.
 The Lorton Valley is an excellent location from which to explore the peace and tranquility of Crummock Water, Buttermere and Loweswater.